The sun is out and it is wont that thoughts naturally revolve around cooking and eating alfresco.

 Another take on this delicious recipe is to cut the fruit into wedges (but large enough to avoid slipping through the barbecue grates).
 Then repeat these steps, albeit this time, apply the honey mixture all over them before grilling.
 Then grill until grill marks appear, all nicely browned.

 This yummy recipe is best served as a dessert.

 To prepare, you’ll need 2 sizeable papayas sliced into ½-inch-thick rings (peeled and seeded, of course); ¼ cup honey; 1 tablespoon grated fresh ginger; 1 tablespoon lemon juice; and a cup of vanilla cream.

 Mix the honey, ginger and lemon juice in a small bowl, then glaze it over both sides of your papaya rings.
-Place rings on grill (or add to grill pan heated to medium-high) and let sit for a minute (30 seconds for the pan) on each side.
+Place rings on a grill (or add to grill pan heated to medium-high) and let it sit for a minute (30 seconds for the pan) on each side.

 Place the rings on a plate and spoon the remaining glaze over them, before finally topping them with vanilla ice cream.